 At age 44, Dr. Crooks was accepted to the 7th oldest medical school in the nation, University of Vermont College of Medicine (renamed in honor of Robert Larner MD in 2016, http://www.med.uvm.edu/about).
 Dr Crooks was honored with the William Sweetser Award for Excellence in Psychiatry when he graduated in 2008.
 Dr. Crooks went on to do his specialty training in psychiatry with UT Southwestern-Austin, where he was awarded the Outstanding Psychiatry Resident Award at graduation in 2012.

 Dr. Crooks is a board-certified psychiatrist, a diplomate of the American Board of Psychiatry & Neurology.
 Dr. Crooks is recognized as a TX Top Doc 2018 and 2019 (https://txtopdocs.com).

-Dr. Crooks enjoys songwriting and performing music, public speaking, writing articles and essays, playing golf, and spending time with his wife, Cindy, who is a well-respected choral conductor, and hanging out with their Golden Retriever, Biscuit, who is the personification of gentleness and happiness.
+Dr. Crooks enjoys painting, songwriting, performing music, public speaking, writing articles and essays, playing golf, and spending time in the beautiful outdoors.